AndreSantos03/Rde/3 - Configure a Router in Linux.md

     ```
     What we captured in Wireshark is in ficheiro exp3-passo7-rcom-noipforward.

-    Now we are going to do the same as step 5 and 6, but we first enable ip forwarding.
+    Now we are going to do the same as step 5 and 6, but we first enable ip forwarding in Tux64.

     ```bash
     sysctl net.ipv4.ip_forward=1